lsst-tstn/tstn-020/index.rst

 #.
 Login to the where the CSC is running.
     The procedure will vary depending on how the CSC is deployed.
     Most Telescope and Site components are deployed on containers using Kubernetes (k8s).
+    For CSCs that are not running on a container, you should be able to login to the host machine with ``ssh`` and continue with the procedure (go to step 3).
+    A provisory list of IPs can be found in `confluence <https://confluence.lsstcorp.org/x/qw6SBg>`.
     For details about the deployment system see the `deployment documentation <https://tstn-019.lsst.io>`_.

-    For those containerized components, the procedure is as follows:
+    The procedure to access containerized components is as follows:

     #.
 Log in to the rancher service at https://rancher.ls.lsst.org.
         You will need special authorization to acquire an account on that service.